FrancesCoronel/personal-website-v3/_posts/2015-02-01-adding-awesome-websites-to-your-chrome-app-launcher.md

 Step 7
 ------

-> You’re ready to add the extension!
+> You're ready to add the extension!
 >
 > Head over to `chrome://extensions` or use your toolbar to get there.
 >